 There are two ways to collect your cat’s DNA: you can either use a buccal swab or collect your cat’s loose fur.
 The swab is a bit more of a challenge to gather, but it tends to be more accurate.
 Neither of the options is painful or messy.
 Once you’ve collected the sample, you mail it to the testing company, and you’ll get your results in a few weeks.

-Some cats have unique characteristics that are a result of genetic mutation.
+Some cats have unique characteristics that are result of genetic mutations.
 A DNA test can help identify and solve the mystery behind this.

 The majority of cats in American households are domestic.
 Very few people have purebred cats, but they are out there.